 In the case of gout, the body produces an excess of uric acid, causing the formation of crystals in joints when the acid is not fully disposed of in an individual’s urine.
 The result is ankle pain and is usually marked by redness and swelling.

-Care for Ankle Pain
+How to Treat and Care for Ankle Pain

 - Rest is crucial to healing.
 Allow the pain and irritation to subside by staying off of the affected ankle for several days.

-- When ambulation is necessary, take precautions to support the ankle with an ankle wrap, brace or crutches.
+- When ambulation is necessary, take precautions to support the ankle with an ankle wrap, brace, or crutches.

-- Swelling can be addressed by ice packs, elevating the foot or pain relievers such as acetaminophen and ibuprofen.
+- Swelling can be addressed by ice packs, elevating the foot, or pain relievers such as acetaminophen and ibuprofen.

 - Don’t be fooled when the pain becomes less intense.
-In the case of a sprain, it is recommended that an individual keep pressure off the identified ankle for a minimum of 10 days and a maximum of five weeks for severe situations.
+In the case of a sprain, it is recommended that the individual keep pressure off the identified ankle for a minimum of 10 days and a maximum of five weeks for severe situations.

-- Once a physician gives the go ahead, exercise is effective for strengthening the ankle to avoid future injury.
+- Once a physician gives the go-ahead, exercise is effective for strengthening the ankle to avoid future injury.

 A physician should be contacted if:

-- ankle pain persists in a severe way when there is no weight bearing activity occurring
+- ankle pain persists in a severe way when there is no weight-bearing activity occurring

 - an audible popping noise is present in the joint